vortexntnu/vortex-seapath-driver/README.md

   - #### Function

     - Provide information regarding the status of the hardware connection and the quality of the data it receives.
-    - In case of an error, it also contains the error's name and message.
+    - In case of an error, it also includes the error's name and message.

 - ### `/odom/origin`